-All 3D print service rejections notices have to do with the width of the laid line wires.
+All CloudCraft Chinese 3D print services rejectioned our .stl file.
+The rejections have to do with the width of the laid line wires.
 We designed our .stl file with 0.35mm width wire lines.
-Serge Pirard (the fabulous traditional paper mould artisan) has woven me brass laid screens with micrometer reading of 0.225mm wires.
+Serge Pirard (the fabulous traditional paper mould artisan) has woven me brass laid screens with micrometer reading of 0.225mm wires (even thinner that what I am asking for.
 The printing services are requesting I re-design the 3D .stl file with wires lines .8mm thick, four times that of a traditional mould built by Serge.
-It is true that in the Fabriano Paper Museum, have examples of 13c paper with very thick laid lines made at a time when drawing wire had not been perfected.
+It is true that in the Fabriano Paper Museum, have examples of 14 c. paper with very thick laid lines made at a time when drawing wire had not been perfected.
 I feel we are at that time with 3D printing - the printing of fine lines is not yet developed.